-Willa (Ashley Williams - Snow), Tess (Charlotte Ross) and Lily (Laura Mennell - The Last Trimester) all had the same father, Jack Mercy, but different mothers and they had never met till their father passed away and they all attend his funeral and will reading.
-But they are in for a surprise as having spent his life building up his ranch it is now worth $24,000,000 and it is to be split between the three sisters.
+Willa (Ashley Williams - Snow), Tess (Charlotte Ross) and Lily (Laura Mennell - The Last Trimester) all had the same father, Jack Mercy, but different mothers and they had never met till their father passed away and they all attend the funeral and reading of the will.
+But they are in for a surprise as having spent his life building up his ranch it is now worth a staggering $24,000,000 and it is to be split between the three sisters.
 Except first they have to spend an entire year living together on the ranch to be entitled to their inheritance.
 With each sister being very different it is not an easy year especially when they discover someone is slaughtering cattle and seems to be stalking one of them.

 To be 100% truthful the TV adaptations of Nora Roberts' stories are not good movies, they're not even that good when compared to other TV movies, but they are watchable.
 And that is their saving grace, the storylines may end up feeling familiar, the acting at times is a little shaky and in the case of "Montana Sky" the blend of ranch movie, romance, comedy and thriller does not gel very well, yet it is still entertaining.
 In fact whilst "Montana Sky" is an adaptation of a Nora Roberts's story it is very similar to other TV movies set on a ranch where we have some bonding and some romance.

-So "Montana Sky" has an entertaining opening as 3 half sisters, all fathered by the same man and who have never met arrive for his funeral.
+So "Montana Sky" has an entertaining opening as three half sisters, all fathered by the same man and who have never met, arrive for his funeral.
 It is slightly amusing purely because each of these women are very different and whilst unbelievable the will reading which sets up the situation of them having to live together on the ranch for a year in order to get their inheritance is also fun.
-The trouble is that whilst this set up is fun and does a decent enough job of introducing not only these sisters but the various men who will be pivotal what follows on from there is rather ordinary.
+The trouble is that whilst this set up is fun, and does a decent enough job of introducing not only these sisters but the various men who will be pivotal, what follows on from there is rather ordinary.